shaurya6468/Alpha-Nex-NEW/replit.md

 - ✅ Improved user flow with personalized fresh experience for each new name entry
 - ✅ Platform ready for deployment with robust client/server separation
 - ✅ Simple reset system: every name entry = fresh uploads, fresh used MB, fresh daily limits

+### July 2025 - Demo File Labeling Enhancement
+- ✅ Added clear labeling to all demo files with "**DEMO FILE FOR TESTING PURPOSES ONLY**" prefix
+- ✅ Updated all 15 demo files across categories (video, audio, documents, code, images)
+- ✅ Enhanced user awareness that review content is for demonstration purposes only
+- ✅ Maintained file variety while clearly indicating artificial test content
+- ✅ Improved transparency in demo environment for better user understanding